 Our favorite part about women's winter vests is that you can still show off your primary outfit while you're out and about in the elements.
 Also, we love how easy it is to pack a vest for winter travel.
 It takes up far less space than a traditional down coat, and you can even use it as a pillow while in transit.
 Talk about versatility!

-Whether you're headed on an Arctic adventure to see the northern lights, or you're looking to escape winter's grasp with a getaway to the American Southwest, packing the perfect set of women's outerwear makes the difference between an okay getaway and the trip of a lifetime.
+Whether you're headed on an Arctic adventure to see the northern lights, or you're looking to escape winter's grasp with a getaway to the American Southwest, having a packing list for winter vacations makes the difference between an okay getaway and the trip of a lifetime.